PicasoTheDeal/PicasoTheDeal/README.md

 - 🔭 I’m currently working on **CTF and LABS**

-- 👯 I’m looking to collaborate on **Any projects based on language listed**
+- 👯 Willing to collaborate on **Any projects based on language listed**

 - 💬 Ask me about **C++, PHP and else in my reach.**

 - 📫 How to reach me **[SimpleX](https://smp18.simplex.im/a#f24uyp6hIDPo3cxunpZsVfGSx3zkYZX3wNlxJqZPKu4)**

 - 🎢 Hear me out **Regex can be fun .**

+- 🗑️ Have more **Deleted Projects** than the one that succeed.

 ###